DakshK26/cf_ai_error_sidekick/PROMPTS.md

 # PROMPTS

 This file tracks system prompts and AI-assisted coding prompts used during development.
+The file was tracked with the help of Github Copilot with context provided by me.

 ## System prompts